walter-cavinaw/EveWebTrading/README.md

 Will Include:

-real time stock data (based on fake stocks traded on the exchange) News data (modeled after news events that occur around real stocks)
+real time stock data (based on fake stocks traded on the exchange)

+News data (modeled after news events that occur around real stocks)

+Best bids and asks from the order book.

+Portfolio Information regarding security holdings.